Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Government supporters call on Pakistan’s chief justice to resign over releasing ex-PM Imran Khan

-ISLAMABAD (AP) Thousands of Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to the justice of nations.
-The protesters demanded the resignation of the Chief Justice for ordering the release of former Prime Minister Imran Khan.
+ISLAMABAD (AP) More than 20,000 Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to the country’s judiciary.
+Protesters have demanded the resignation of the Chief Justice for ordering the release of former Prime Minister Imran Khan in a corruption case.

 The Pakistan Democratic Alliance, a grouping of 13 political parties affiliated with the ruling Pakistan Muslim League, called for the protests.
 The alliance was behind the joint action to oust Khan in a vote of no confidence in parliament in April 2022.

-Khan’s dramatic detention in a courtroom in Islamabad last week sparked outrage among legions of his supporters, who torched buildings and vehicles in major cities and attacked military installations.
-At least 10 people died in pitched battles with the police.
-Dozens of people were injured and thousands of supporters of Khans from his Tehreek-e-Insaf party were arrested.
+On Monday, a conference of senior army commanders chaired by army chief General Asim Munir denounced attacks by Khan supporters on military installations.
+They vowed that anyone connected with the violence will be punished in accordance with civil and military laws, according to a military statement.

-The Supreme Court, headed by Chief Justice Umar Ata Bandial, intervened and ordered his release.
+Last week’s violence died down when the Supreme Court, led by Chief Justice Umar Ata Bandial, intervened and ordered Khan’s release.
 Bandial criticized the way Khan was arrested and said his detention was illegal.
 But the government and its allies accused the top judge of bias.

-Convoys full of government supporters flooded Islamabad’s main road en route to the Supreme Court despite the ban on gatherings and public gatherings imposed by the government following the unrest.
+Convoys full of government supporters flooded Islamabad’s main road en route to the Supreme Court on Monday despite a ban on gatherings and public gatherings imposed by the government following the unrest.

-Our peaceful protest is against Chief Justice (Umar Ata Bandial) for facilitating the release of Imran Khan, said Fazalur Rehman, the leader of the Pakistan Democratic Alliance.
+We call on Chief Justice Umar Ata Bandial to resign for ordering the release of Imran Khan, said Fazalur Rehman, leader of the Pakistan Democratic Alliance.
+He said that Bandial was giving undue favors to Imran Khan.”

+The sit-in was later called off by Rehman with a warning that he will hold a rally again if Bandial tries to take action against the government.

 The radical Islamist political party Jamiat-e-Ulema-Islam is leading the call for protest.
 Also as part of the alliance, the Pakistan People’s Party led by Bilawal Bhutto Zardari, the son of assassinated Prime Minister Benazir Bhutto, is joining the protest.

-Maryam Nawaz Sharif, chief organizer of the ruling party and daughter of former Prime Minister Nawaz Sharif, was also present at the sit-in.
+Maryam Nawaz Sharif, chief organizer of the ruling party and daughter of former Prime Minister Nawaz Sharif, also participated in the sit-in and in her speech she demanded Bandial’s resignation.

 Some justices were unable to directly access the Supreme Court due to the sit-in and had to use an adjoining government building to enter and exit the premises.